ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 	}
   },
   "query": {
-    "operator": <will be applied to all of the components.
+    "queryOperator": <will be applied to all of the components.
 Initially will be only: AND | OR >, "components": [ "genomicFeature" | "feature" | .. ] }
 }